 Families of Coleoptera in Michigan

-The 25,000 or so species of Coleoptera so far described in North America (north of Mexico) are currently assigned to 139 families.
-The Coleoptera of Michigan represent 114 families in 3 suborders.
-Below is an alphabetical listing of the 114 families that occur in Michigan.
+The 25,000 or so species of Coleoptera so far described in North America (north of Mexico) are currently assigned to about 130 families.
+The Coleoptera of Michigan represent 118 families in 3 suborders.
+Below is an alphabetical listing of the 118 families that occur in Michigan.
 The footnotes summarize some of the information given in the “Taxonomic Notes” tab.
 Once active, clicking on a family name will open a new page that will list all species reported to occur in Michigan, including valid species that are well-documented to occur in Michigan, those that may occur and still need verification, and those that we consider erroneous.
 In each list, note that species with fully accepted records are “unmarked,” while those that require further verification are preceded by either a single or double question mark (? or ??).
-In addition, for your convenience, following the initial list of 114 families is a phylogenetic arrangement of all 139 families of Coleoptera found in North America (north of Mexico) based on BugGuide.
+In addition, for your convenience, following the initial list of 118 families is a phylogenetic arrangement of the about 130 families of Coleoptera found in North America (north of Mexico) based on BugGuide.

 1 Anamorphidae was formerly a subfamily within Endomychidae.